|or on PC via Steam or itch.io|

 - category 'super' aircraft now have a J in the label instead of an S

-- press and hold 'cap' button to lower the skill value (reduce traffic), and holding it till 4.0 now closes the airspace
+- the skill value can be lowered (to reduce traffic), and decreasing it below 4.0 closes the airspace

-- text at the bottom of the screen shows the distance d from plane to cursor (PC)
+- text at the bottom of the screen shows the distance d from plane to cursor (when mouse is used)

 - more departures, by having occasional simultaneous takeoffs when it gets busy

 - reduced separation requirement between two departures on divergent headings (15 degrees or more), to make simultaneous takeoffs possible

 - reduced separation requirement for a short period of time after a plane is going around; this avoids double penalties

 - TTS speech queue improvements; readbacks come before new calls, and pilots will less likely 'interrupt' you while giving commands

 - easier expediting climb by doubletapping in the middle between the altitude buttons